ScottBurger/going_rogue_podcast/_posts/2023-10-11-what-is-a-roguelike.md

 * 2:56 - Today's fight club topic: What is a roguelike game?
 * 4:07 - Our story begins / why do we care?
+* 13:30 - One-sentence summaries of roguelike genre definitions
+* 15:30 - What is the original 1980 Rogue, the first games like Rogue, the Berlin Interpretation
+* 30:00 - What are rogue-lites?
+2008's Spelunky, Binding of Isaac, and Rogue Legacy
-* 56:42 - How rogue-like is this game?
+* 56:42 - How roguelike is this game?

 ---